-On the other hand, above the fact that this jurisprudence is quite controversial, courts have recognised certain rights contained in agreements whose extensión has expired, and the content of which a non affiliated worker or a worker of a non affiliated employer could not claim on the basis of the incorporation of its provisions.
-They did i ton the basis of the theory of “acquired rights”, or legitímate expectation of the parties.But the limited applicability of the criteria which have been developed in that doctrine and the complexity entailed by the distinction between rights which remain claimable has not convinced the opponents to the lack of after effects to stop considering that extended agreements should be treated in the same way.
+On the other hand, apart from the fact that this jurisprudence is quite controversial, courts have recognised certain rights contained in agreements whose extensions have expired, and the content of which a non-affiliated employee or an employee of a non-affiliated employer could not claim on the basis of the incorporation of its provisions.
+This occurred on the basis of the theory of 'acquired rights', or the legitimate expectation of the parties.
+However, neither the limited applicability of the criteria developed in that doctrine, nor the complexity entailed by the distinction between rights that remain claimable, have convinced those who oppose the lack of after-effects to give up their position that extended agreements should be treated in the same way.

-In conclusion, the Dutch case is paradigmatical in that it recognised explicitly the contractualisation of working condition to find a solution to the problems created by the absence of express regulation.
-The arguments it has used, based on principles of contract law have been repeated (without express reference) in other cases, the most important of which is the recent jurisprudence of the Spanish Tribunal Supremo.But the jurisprudence in terms of “acquired rights” in the case of extended agreements also echoes the French approach to the problema.
-An analysis of this more complex jurisprudence is asked before analysing the more clear-cut position of the Spanish Courts.
+In conclusion, the Dutch case is paradigmatic in that it explicitly recognises the contractualisation of employment conditions in order to find a solution to the problems created by the absence of express regulation.
+The arguments it has used, based on principles of contract law, have been repeated (without express reference) in other cases, the most important of which is the recent jurisprudence of the Spanish Tribunal Supremo.
+However, the jurisprudence of 'acquired rights' in the case of extended agreements also echoes the French approach to the problem.
+An analysis of this more complex jurisprudence is required before examining the more clear-cut position of the Spanish courts.

 3.2.
-The French case: limited contractualisation as consequence of the prevalence of the more favourable contractual provisions
+The French case: limited contractualisation as a consequence of the prevalence of more favourable contractual provisions

-The French system of after-effects only applies to collective agreements which are of an indeterminate duration.
-Once denounced, their validity is extended untill the conclusión of a new agreement, with a maximum period of one year, without prejudice of another agreement on this point (période de survie d’effets).
+The French system of after-effects only applies to collective agreements of an indeterminate duration.
+Once denounced, their validity is extended until the conclusion of a new agreement, with a maximum period of one year and without prejudice of another agreement on this point (période de survie d’effets).

-Collective agreements are applicable to the organisations of workers and employers which have signed or adhered to them and their affiliates, but their provision apply to all workers of the employers which are bound, without consideration for the affiliation of the former, like in the Dutch case, but with a direct, normative effect.
+Collective agreements are applicable to those organisations of employees and employers that have signed or adhered to them, as well as to their affiliates.
+However, their provisions apply to all employees of employers bound by the agreements, without consideration for the employees' affiliation.
+This is the same as the Dutch case, but with a direct, normative effect.

-Relation between the individual contract and the collective agreement is ruled to some extent by the principle of the prevalence of the individual autonomy.
-Even if the collective agreement is considered as an imperative, “reglamentary norm” (normative effect) and “displaces” thus contrary provisión in the working contract, the latter are only invalid if they are less favorable than those of the collective agreement.
-This is due to the general application of the most favourable norm principle (principe de faveur) as a solution to the collision between the sources of labour law (with exceptions to the rule in case of relation between collective agreement of different levels, above all since the latest reform of September 2017).
+The relation between the individual contract and the collective agreement is governed to some extent by the principle of the prevalence of individual autonomy.
+Even if the collective agreement is considered as an imperative, 'reglementary norm' (i.e. having a normative effect) and so 'displaces' contrary provision in the working contract, contrary provisions are only invalid if they are less favourable than those of the collective agreement.
+This is due to the general application of the most favourable norm principle (principe de faveur) as a solution to clashes between sources of labour law (with exceptions in cases of relations between collective agreements of different levels, above all since the latest reform of September 2017).